Distribution of seismic scatterers in the San Jacinto Fault Zone, southeast of Anza, California, based on passive matrix imaging: 3D scattering volume

 \section{3D scattering volume}

 Migration techniques are known to be powerful tools for imaging strong reflecting boundaries.
 These boundaries are identified by discontinuities of acoustic impedance in the subsurface and are characterized by specular returns in seismic records.
 Less interest has been accorded to the non-specular component that arises from small-scale geological objects~\citep{khaidukov2004}.
 The energy generated by such small objects is commonly referred to as diffractions.
-Non-specular energy holds valuable information on the local heterogeneities in the medium~\citep[and references therein]{schwarz2019}.
-Unfortunately, such contributions are difficult to analyze and often considered as noise in traditional migration processing.
-They can also be suppressed or masked due to several reasons, including the seismic processing done in conventional seismic methods and specular reflections whose amplitudes are much larger than the scattered components.
-Keeping the non-specular component in the analysis allows retrieving signatures of localized scatterers such as cracks or inclusions that lack lateral continuity.
+Non-specular energy holds valuable information on the local heterogeneities in the medium~\citep[and references therein]{schwarz2019}. \rita{While many conventional migration techniques, such as Gaussian beam migration and reverse-time migration, honor the diffracted component, such contributions are generally difficult to analyze: they are often suppressed due to the processing done in conventional seismic methods or masked by specular reflections whose amplitudes are much larger than the scattered components~\citep{kozlov2004}.
+They can also be considered as noise in several migration techniques.} Keeping the non-specular component in the analysis allows retrieving signatures of localized scatterers such as cracks or inclusions that lack lateral continuity.
 Imaging such features whose size is of the order and even smaller than the seismic wavelength contributes significantly to seismic interpretation~\citep{schwarz2020}.

 Fault surfaces and zones with increased fractures density are non-specular objects for surface sensors~\citep{kanasewich1988}.
 Imaging such features is a challenge in most conventional seismic exploration surveys.
-Several studies have discussed the necessity of distinguishing between diffractions and reflections, and provided techniques to separate them~\citep{khaidukov2004,fomel2007,moser2008,berkovitch2009,bakhtiari2018}.
+Several studies have discussed the necessity of distinguishing between diffractions and reflections, and provided techniques to separate them~\citep{khaidukov2004,moser2008,bakhtiari2018}.
 Diffraction imaging is performed usually by suppressing the specular reflections so that the migrated image contains the diffracting component that have been isolated.
 The reflection matrix technique allows us to image, without performing any prior filtering, not only specular reflectors but mainly non-specular backscattered energy that directly gives insight into rock properties at the subsurface.
-The contribution of specular and non-specular features are distinguishable in the derived images.
-The specular component is imaged partially due to the limited aperture size of the array.
+The contribution of specular and non-specular features is distinguishable in the derived images.

 The constant velocity model of $1500$ m/s chosen for the redatuming operation in the initial study of~\cite{touma2021} is highly approximate especially for the deep structure.
 It was chosen to optimize the focusing at depth with an "apparent" velocity that increases the effective aperture of the geophone array to exploit the actual contribution of multi-scattered paths as discussed in~\cite{touma2021}.
 We recall that a higher velocity will only stretch the detected features vertically.
 The images are presented as a function of depth for the chosen background velocity and two-way travel time.